Approaching Jacksonville on the St. John River

 River due to strong southerly winds from the remnants

-of Tropical Storm Ida.
-(Hot Diggity still in pursuit.)
+of Tropical Storm Ida. (

 10:15 AM - Dep Lamb's Yacht Ctr, Ortega, FL